Richie Sexson: Amateur career

 Sexson was born in Portland, Oregon.
-At Prairie High School in Brush Prairie, Washington, Sexson was an All-State performer in baseball, basketball, and football.
-He also set the school record for the most RBI and home runs in a career.
+He attended Prairie High School in Brush Prairie, Washington, and was an All-State performer in baseball, basketball, and football.
+He also set the school record for the most runs batted in (RBIs) and home runs in a career.

-He was offered a scholarship to play both college baseball and college basketball for the Portland Pilots.
+Sexson was offered a scholarship to play both college baseball and college basketball for the Portland Pilots.

 Professional career

 Cleveland Indians

-Sexson was drafted in 1993 by the Cleveland Indians in the 24th round (671st overall) of the baseball amateur draft.
-He reached the major leagues with five games in 1997.
-Sexson had a breakout year in 1999 with 31 home runs, and 116 runs batted in in 134 games.
+The Cleveland Indians selected Sexson in the 24th round (671st overall) of the 1993 Major League Baseball draft.
+He reached the major leagues in late 1997, playing in five games for Cleveland.
+Sexson had a breakout year in 1999 with 31 home runs, and 116 RBIs in 134 games.

 Milwaukee Brewers

-In 2000, Sexson was traded to the Milwaukee Brewers with a player to be named later, for Bob Wickman, Steve Woodard, and Jason Bere.
-In 2001, his 45 home runs tied the Brewers record set by Gorman Thomas in 1979.
+On July 28, 2000, the Indians traded Sexson to the Milwaukee Brewers in a seven-player deal to get the Indians a closer and two starting pitchers.

+In 2001, Sexson hit 45 home runs, which tied the Brewers record set by Gorman Thomas in 1979.
 His 178 strikeouts also broke the Brewers record, but this was surpassed the following season by José Hernández.
-On September 25, 2001, Sexson and teammate Jeromy Burnitz each hit three home runs in a 9-4 win against the Arizona Diamondbacks.
-It was the first and, as of the 2021 season, only time that two players hit three home runs in the same game, let alone two teammates.
+On September 25, 2001, Sexson and teammate Jeromy Burnitz each hit three home runs in a 9–4 win against the Arizona Diamondbacks.
+It was the first, and, through the end of the 2024 season, only time that two players hit three home runs in the same game, let alone two teammates.
 In 2002, Sexson represented the Brewers in the MLB All-Star Game which was played in Milwaukee.
 In 2003, he played in all 162 games and again tied the Brewers record of 45 home runs while hitting .272 and earning a selection to the 2003 MLB All-Star Game.
 Prince Fielder broke Sexson's and Thomas's team record in 2007, hitting 50 home runs.

 Sexson was the first of three players in Brewers history to have 100 or more RBIs in three consecutive seasons along with Fielder in 2007–2009 and Ryan Braun in 2008–10.

 Arizona Diamondbacks

-Sexson was traded to the Arizona Diamondbacks in December 2003 along with pitcher Shane Nance and a player to be named later (Noochie Varner) for infielders Junior Spivey, Craig Counsell, Lyle Overbay, catcher Chad Moeller, and pitchers Chris Capuano and Jorge de la Rosa.
-This trade proved to be disastrous for the Diamondbacks, as Sexson missed most of the 2004 season after twice suffering a reverse subluxation of his left shoulder while attempting to check his swing.
+In December 2003, the Brewers traded Sexson along with pitcher Shane Nance and a player to be named later (Noochie Varner) to the Arizona Diamondbacks for infielders Junior Spivey, Craig Counsell, Lyle Overbay, catcher Chad Moeller, and pitchers Chris Capuano and Jorge de la Rosa.
+On April 26, Sexson hit his 200th career home run an estimated 503 feet off Cubs pitcher Francis Beltrán.
+Sexson missed most of the rest of the 2004 season after twice suffering a reverse subluxation of his left shoulder while attempting to check his swing.